Some results on the penalised nematic liquid crystals driven by multiplicative noise: Introduction

-In this paper we are interested in the mathematical analysis of a stochastic version of \eqref{ginz-leslie1}-\eqref{ginz-leslie3}.
+In this paper we are interested in the mathematical analysis of a stochastic version of problem \eqref{ginz-leslie1}-\eqref{ginz-leslie3}.
 Basically, we will investigate a system of stochastic evolution equations which is obtained by introducing appropriate noise term in \eqref{erick-leslie1}-\eqref{erick-leslie4}.
-More precisely we consider a trace class Wiener process $W_1$ and a standard real-valued Brownian motion $W_2$.
-We assume that $W_1$ and $W_2$ are mutually independent.
+In contrast to the unpublished manuscript \cite{BHP13} we replace the bounded Ginzburg-Landau function $\mathds{1}_{\lvert \d\rvert \le 1}(\lvert \d\rvert^2-1)\d$ in the coupled system by a general polynomial function $f(\d)$.
+More precisely, we set $\mu=\lambda=\gamma=1$ and we consider cylindrical Wiener processes $W_1$ on a separable Hilbert space $\rK_1$ and a standard real-valued Brownian motion $W_2$.
+We assume that $W_1$ and $W_2$ are independent.
 We consider the problem

-where $(\bdt\times h)\circ dW_2$ should be understood in the Stratonovich sense.
-In 2-D the vector (or cross) product $h\times \d$ is a scalar that should be understood as follows